 There are several ways that volunteering can lead to being paid in real money at The Peak.

-Contributors get paid a set rate, depending on the type of article, after being successfully published in The Peakthree times previously.
-Cartoons, illustrations and photos will also be remunerated on the same first-three-free basis, but have their own individual pay scales.
+Contributors get paid depending on the type of article.
+Cartoons, illustrations, and photos have their own individual pay scales.

 All editorial and staff positions are paid a weekly stipend, and are re-hired every semester.